SIDM Alumni Feature: Leia Ham

 Published on 30 Jul 2019

-Wonder how it is like working at Cartoon Network?
+Wonder what it's like to work at Cartoon Network?

 Curious about working overseas and life after NYP?

-We spoke to our SIDM Alumnae Leia Ham to find out more about her job at Cartoon Network, her journey from NYP to where she is now and some words of advice she has for her juniors as well as answering some questions you might have.
+We spoke to our SIDM alumna, Leia Ham, to find out more about her job at Cartoon Network, her journey from NYP to where she is now, and what words of advice she has for her juniors.

-Leia graduated from NYP Diploma in Digital Media Design (Animation) in 2013 and worked in Singapore for a year before pursuing her Bachelor’s Degree in Illustration (Entertainment Design) at the renowned Art Center College of Design in California, USA.
+Leia graduated from NYP's Diploma in Digital Media Design (Animation) in 2013, and worked in Singapore for a year before pursuing her Bachelor’s Degree in Illustration (Entertainment Design) at the renowned Art Center College of Design in California, USA.